ymlai87416/drlnd-project1/Report.md

 In file `dqn-agent.py`, there are 2 classes.

-Class `Agent`implements the Deep DQN[], which makes use of Experience Replay and Fixed Q-Targets
+Class `Agent`implements the DQN, which makes use of Experience Replay and Fixed Q-Targets

 Class `ReplayBuffer` store each step agent experienced.
 The data structure of the record is (state, action, reward, next_state)